 Mel earned his bachelor of science degree in microbiology from UCLA and his juris doctor degree cum laude from the University of Notre Dame Law School.

-Mel is a proud alumnus of the UCLA Bruin Marching Band (and the UCLA Drumline) and is a Gold Legacy member of the Alumni Association.
+Mel is a proud alumnus of the UCLA Bruin Marching Band (and the UCLA Drumline) and is a Gold Member of the Alumni Association.

 Connect with Mel on UCLA ONE.